aphanachone/csci411-finalproject/README.md

 ### sudoku_maker.cpp

 This allowed me to create a sudoku boards of 9x9, 16x16, 25x25, 36x36, and upto 100x100.
+N must be a squarable value.

 It will ask for the desired N and the amount of empty cells.
 It empties cells at random so the larger the boards get, the more unsure it is if it will be possible to solve them.

-To ensure the board has only one solution, it is recommended to have a maximum of 40% as empty.
+To best create a board with only one solution, it is recommended to have a maximum of 40% as empty.

 It then outputs the puzzle in a format that sudoku_solver accepts and the desired solution.